gregschmit/omake/README.md

 ## Installation

-You can install the binary by just doing `cargo install omake`.
+You can install the binary with Cargo: `cargo install omake`.
+In the future, I may consider packaging this software for other repos such as Homebrew or the AUR.

-While the main goal of this project is the binary project `omake`, the project is designed such that most of the code that parses and runs makefiles is located inside the library component, `libomake`.
+While the main goal of this project is the binary project `omake`, the project is designed such that most of the logic is located inside the library component, `libomake`.

 If you want to use `libomake` library in your software, just include the dependency in your `Cargo.toml`, and you can disable the default feature to avoid having to bring in `clap` and